Research Unit Nuclear Fusion

 News and Links

-Nuclear Fusion is the process by which light elements (such as hydrogen) fuse to form heavier ones (such as helium).
-In this process, mass is transformed into energy according to the Einstein formula E= m.c2.
+Nuclear fusion reactions involve the fusing of light elements (such as hydrogen) to form heavier ones (such as helium).
+Nuclear fusion is the process that powers the stars, transforming mass into energy according to Einstein's formula E= m.c2.

 1. Plasma heating and control using the ion cyclotron range of frequency (ICRF) method

-Electromagnetic power is used to heat the constituents to the high temperature needed for fusion to occur.
-The research investigates the physics and technological aspects of this heating method and the processes that accompagny it.
+Electromagnetic wave heating is one of the methods to obtain the tremendous plasma temperatures needed for fusion to occur.
+The research investigates the physics and technological aspects of this heating method and the processes that accompany it.

 3. Plasma-wall interaction and study of first-wall materials